 Preparation for Joining a Mission Group

-As part of the process of joining a Seekers mission group, prospective members are expected to participate in the School of Christian Living for at least two semesters.
-This gives the prospective member an opportunity to experience a regular midweek meeting with a small group from Seekers and time to get to know other members of Seekers Church.
+As part of the process of joining a Seekers mission group, prospective members are expected to participate in the School for Christian Growth.
+This gives them an opportunity to experience a regular midweek meeting with a small group from Seekers and time to get to know other members of Seekers Church.
 Joining normally begins with a trial period, to help all participants in the process confirm the joining.

 Seekers mission groups are generally open to new participants.
 Some groups are open on a continuing basis, while others receive new members only periodically.
 The “closed” periods allow group members to deepen their sense of community and develop their gifts in response to the call of the group.
 Here again are some suggestions to help guide you toward an existing Seekers mission group:

-- Complete two semesters of classes in the School of Christian Living;
+- Complete two classes in the School for Christian Growth.

-- Where has God burdened your heart with the needs of Creation?
+- Where has God burdened my heart with the needs of Creation?

-- Where is your anger, your compassion, your hope?
+- Where is my anger, my compassion, my hope?

-- Where does your energy rise in response to this need for transformation?
+- Where does my energy rise in response to this need for transformation?